rails-patterns/rails_dev_patterns/README.md

 The first draft is [submitted](http://patterns-wg.fuka.info.waseda.ac.jp/asianplop/proceedings2015/AsianPLoP_2015_submission_3.pdf) to [AsianPLoP](http://patterns-wg.fuka.info.waseda.ac.jp/asianplop/) 2015 by [@irohiroki](https://github.com/irohiroki).

-Feel free to contact [@irohiroki](https://github.com/irohiroki) if you're interested in this activity.
+Feel free to text us at [Gitter](https://gitter.im/rails-patterns) if you're interested in this activity.
+And of course, pull requests are always welcome!

 - - -